 Decide what ‘clean’ means to you

-It is no surprise that for some people cleaning means doing a load of laundry while for some it means everything else besides washing clothes.
+It is no surprise that for some people cleaning means doing a load of laundry while for others it means everything else besides washing clothes.
 There are different psychological parameters set for cleaning.
+For instance, some people may look at steaming clothes as the ultimate clean and may search “what you need to know about steam cleaning”, for example, so they can find the best way to do it for optimal results.

 Having said that, ask yourself one question first.
 What is the meaning of clean to you?
 If you contemplate this question honestly, you will have several answers in your mind.
 This is the first step that will help you decide how can you keep your house clean.
 Plus washing clothes is an integral part of it.
 So, let’s look at some of the laundry hacks.